Arsha02/car-price-prediction/README.md

 ---

-## 📊 Future Improvements
+## 📊Future Work

-- Add deployment via Streamlit or Flask
+- Incorporate more features like car condition, location, and seller type.
-- Incorporate real-time pricing APIs
+- Experiment with advanced models such as XGBoost and Gradient Boosting.
-- Improve model generalization with cross-validation
+- Develop a user-friendly web app to allow interactive car price predictions.

 ---